Being a betta fish owner can be hard, and truthfully, I’ve found it to be even more difficult than being a cat owner at times.

 Remember your little ones still need to breathe, and if your tank doesn’t have a pump the only oxygen they are going to get is through you pouring new water in.
 This can become a huge problem, especially if you’re not someone who changes water frequently enough.

 If your tank doesn’t support a pump at the top, there are plenty of ones you can put at the bottom of your tank!
-I highly suggest getting one of these for your Betta.
+I highly suggest getting one of these for your betta fish.

-Now, before you jump on me and say that Bettas don’t need pumps or aerators because they are “top of the breathers”, while yes this is true Bettas still have the ability to filter air through water.
+Now, before you jump on me and say that betta fish don’t need pumps or aerators because they are “top of the breathers”, while yes this is true betta fish still have the ability to filter air through water.
 If your fish is acting lethargic, the chance of them swimming to the top of the fish tank are slim to none,